TimReX-22/pose_estimation_and_visual_servoing/README.md

 ## Object Pose Esimation: OpenPifPaf, OpenCV, Python

 The pose estimation, optimized for long vertical poles, is done in a two step approach.
 First seven keypoints are detected in the image recorded onboard the drone using OpenPifPaf.
-We trained the OpefPifPaf model on a costum annotated dataset of 671 images.
+We trained the OpefPifPaf model on a costum annotated dataset of 671 images using [LabelStudio](https://github.com/heartexlabs/label-studio).
+Since OpenPifPaf expects all annotations in COCO format, we created a conversion script.
+This scirpt, as well as the custom plugin for OpenPifPaf, are available [here](https://github.com/Geranos-Drone/BT_Vision/tree/master).
+An example of inference using OpenPifPaf:

 <img src="./images/keypoints.png" alt="keypoints" width="300"/>